The Old North Trail Is Just Outside Of Choteau, Montana

 For those of us in Montana, you can find a good piece of it just west of Choteau.
 Historian Al Wiseman was part of a group of locals who wanted to preserve the trail before it was completely wiped out by time.
 You'll find stone Cairn Markers along the way, along with boulders that were moved from other parts of the trail that were marked "Old North Trail" in Teton County.
 The group even had a map made of the trail from Choteau to Canada.

 You can find bits and pieces found on the trail in the Old Trail Museum in Choteau.
 If you'd like to tour the trail, contact Mr. Wiseman.
-His number is on the Crown of the Continent website in the second story above.
+His number is on the Crown of the Continent website in the second story below.